yunjay/Return-of-the-One-Bit/README.md

 On a black-and-white two color system, shades of grey can be expressed in a pointillistic matter by juxtaposition of black and white pixels.
 This is a technique originating from newspapers and the printing industry.

-This program showcases implementations of the following dithering methods.

 ![DitheringMethods](images/ditheringMethods.png)

 ### Threshold and Random Dithering

-Threshold dithering is a method that compares each pixel value against a fixed threshold.
+**Threshold dithering** is a method that compares each pixel value against a fixed threshold.
 If the value is larger than the threshold value the pixel falue is set to high, and if it is lower than the threshold value the pixel value is set to low.
 (In a two color system.)

 Screenshot from Program :

 ![Threshold](images/threshold.png)

-Random dithering, the first method made to improve threshold dithering, decides pixel values by making the threshold value random at each pixel.
+**Random dithering**, the first method made to improve threshold dithering, decides pixel values by making the threshold value random at each pixel.
 Random dithering produces a very noisy image.

 Screenshot from Program :